Hatterton History, Family Crest & Coats of Arms

 Other first records of the name include Robert de Atherton who was Sheriff of Lancashire in the year 1206.
 His son William de Atherton held a manor at Atherton of the Barons of Warington.
 Years later, Hugh de Atherton was listed in the Subsidy Rolls of that shire in 1332.

-Important Dates for the Hatterton family
+Early History of the Hatterton family

 This web page shows only a small excerpt of our Hatterton research.
 Another 88 words (6 lines of text) covering the years 1598, 1640, 1640, 1598, 1635, 1634, 1636, 1640, 1640 and 1721 are included under the topic Early Hatterton History in all our PDF Extended History products and printed products wherever possible.